pientaa/opening-black-box/README.md

 ```

 ### Generate TPC-DS data
-Make sure that TPC-DS tool is available on master node, if not got to `database/README`.
+Make sure that TPC-DS tool is available on master node - if not got to `database/README`.
 Parametrize the script with desired data size.
 Default value is 1 GB.
 TPC-DS enables to generate data from 1 GB to 10 TB.